Tunica Resorts, Mississippi: Economy

 At one time, eleven different casinos were operated in the community.
-Resorts Casino Tunica, Tunica Roadhouse, Treasure Bay Casino and Grand Casino Tunica closed, and the Isle of Capri Casino Hotel Tunica (originally the first of three Harrah's locations in the area) was bought by the neighboring Sam's Town resort; it is used only for its hotel tower and parking garage.
+Resorts Casino Tunica, Tunica Roadhouse, Treasure Bay Casino, Grand Casino Tunica, Isle of Capri Casino Hotel Tunica (originally the first of three Harrah's locations in the area) and Sam's Town Hotel and Gambling Hall, Tunica all closed.

 In the community there is little infrastructure other than that which adjoins the casinos.
 Businesses other than the casinos include a small number of motels, convenience stores and fast food restaurants, along with an outlet-style shopping center.
 The community's oldest business is the Hollywood Cafe, a blues club.

 Small apartment complexes - many built since 1990 and mainly occupied by casino workers - are among the few dwellings found in Tunica Resorts.
 Outside of such structures table-flat cotton fields mark much of the area, as was the case before the casinos were built.